nianqiaoju/agents/figures/section3/README.md

 "setup_hetero.R" generates the simulated dataset and saves it at "data_setup_hetero.RData."

 Experiments in this section serve three purposes.
-## Properties of the three SMC algorithms, in terms of run-time, effective sample size and variance of marginal likelihood estimators.
+## Numerical illustrations of the SMC methods.
 	* compare_variance_logzhat produces Table 2.
 ## Heatmap of marginal likelihood as a function of parameters.
 	We are interested particularly in whether the MLE converges to the data generating parameters as $T$ increases.

 	* 'generate_grid_hetero_slopes.R': fix all parameters except $(\beta_{\lambda}^1, \beta_{\gamma}^2)$ at data generating value.
 Approximate the marginal likelihood for values of $(\beta_{\lambda}^1, \beta_{\gamma}^2)$ on a grid.
 		** 'data_generate_grid_hetero_slopes.RData': saves data.
 		** 'plot_likelihood_slopes.R': makes the heatmaps.